Aru1771/Aws_Services_Zero_to_Hero/Route-53/route53.md

 step:1  go to console and serch for route53 and click on Hostedzone.

-step:2  we get form we have to fill that
+step:2  we get form we have to fill that:

         1. Domine_Name: text.xyz
         2. description:
         3. type: Public or Private --> select Public